Unity-Technologies/ml-agents/docs/best-practices-ppo.md

 Typical Range: `5e5 - 1e7`

+### Normalize

+`normalize` corresponds to whether normalization is applied to the state inputs.
+This normalization is based on the running average and variance of the states.
+Normalization can be helpful in cases with complex continuous control problems, but may be harmful with simpler discrete control problems.

+### Number of Layers

+`num_layers` corresponds to how many hidden layers are present after the state input, or after the CNN encoding of the observation.
+For simple problems, fewer layers are likely to train faster and more efficiently.
+More layers may be necessary for more complex control problems.

+Typical range: `1` - `3`

 ## Training Statistics

 To view training statistics, use Tensorboard.
 For information on launching and using Tensorboard, see [here](./Getting-Started-with-Balance-Ball.md#observing-training-progress).